 All of the above benefits of the rock, along with a heated environment, as is the case with rock bathing, offer even more health benefits that extend to our physical, mental and emotional health.

 During my visit to the Iyashi Bedrock Spa, I also had the chance to meet with and interview vice-president Ryusuke Juge who was able to explain more to me about how the rock bathing treatment works and what one can expect at a typical rock bathing session.

 Upon trying the rock bathing myself, I am happy to share that I enjoyed it very much.
 First and foremost, it is so relaxing!
 Secondly, I personally love hot environments, and I know there are many benefits for our bodies from them alone.
 So to have the benefits of the black silica stone was a huge bonus!

-Aside from the many health benefits and being so wonderfully relaxing, one of the biggest reasons why I would do this treatment again, or recommend this kind of a spa to others, is that it truly has our health in mind.
-It is not a superficial fix of any kind.
+Aside from the many health benefits and being so wonderfully relaxing, one of the main reasons why I would consider this treatment, or recommend it to others, is that it truly has our whole-being health in mind.
 More importantly it does not subject your body to any chemicals.
-Almost all of the spas I have visited to get information about, I have found use products with various synthetic and chemical ingredients that anyone interested in optimal health would not want to subject their body to.
-Yet, often we are misled by fancy terms for treatments that throw in words like “natural”, “holistic” or various Earth and nature terms that give us an overall good feeling of safety when harmful chemicals lurk inside.
-If you frequent a spa that uses any kind of products, I invite you to ask to see all of the ingredients and know what you are subjecting your body to before you pay with your money and health.
+All common spas use products with various synthetic and chemical ingredients that anyone interested in optimal health would not want to subject their body to.
+So before embarking on a spa experience, be sure to know what you are getting into and whether any words like “natural” or “holistic” are used appropriately.
+If you frequent a spa that uses any kind of products, I invite you to ask to see all of the ingredients and know what you are subjecting your body to, in order to be a conscious and informed consumer.